Chasing LEED at 139 Fifth Avenue

-A newly constructed apartment block in New York showcases cutting-edge energy-efficient solutions.
-To achieve Net Zero, architects are consistently exploring innovative sustainable construction methods.
-The apartments at 139 Fifth Avenue feature high-performance insulation, energy-efficient windows, and advanced climate control systems for optimal temperature regulation.
-Additionally, thermal breaks have been incorporated throughout the building envelope to reduce thermal bridging and temperature transfer between the interior and exterior.
+The apartments at 139 Fifth Avenue feature high-performance insulation, energy-efficient windows, and advanced climate control systems designed for optimal temperature regulation.
+Thermal breaks have also been incorporated throughout the building envelope to minimize thermal bridging and limit unwanted heat transfer between the interior and exterior environments.

 Brick shelf attachments can create a direct thermal bridge from the external environment to the building’s interior, potentially causing condensation and higher energy bills.
 Using a thermal bridge mitigates this issue by ensuring continuous temperature isolation.
 The same principle applies to cladding attachments, where metal brackets typically conduct heat.
 Armatherm’s non-metallic Z-girts are ideal for insulating exterior walls on new or existing masonry or steel stud backings.
 These Z-girts were developed to minimise heat loss in the building envelope and increase the overall R-value of the wall assembly.